San Diego County Fair

-The San Diego County Fair (formerly called the Del Mar Fair) is a county fair held every summer at the Del Mar Fairgrounds in Del Mar, California.
-The fair is a major draw for San Diego County residents; in recent years, attendance figures have risen above a million annually, reaching a record attendance of 1,609,481 in 2016.
-As of 2016, the San Diego County Fair was the largest county fair in the United States, and the fifth largest fair of any kind.
+The San Diego County Fair is an annual fair held in Del Mar, California.
+It is held every summer at the Del Mar Fairgrounds.
+Established in 1880, the fair is the longest running event in San Diego County.

-Fair patrollers include security guards and the San Diego County Sheriff's Office.

 History

-The fair began in 1880 as an agricultural fair.
+The San Diego County Fair began in 1880 as an agricultural fair.
 The location moved from place to place for several years, finally settling on the Del Mar Fairgrounds when it opened in 1936.
-There was no fair in 1917–18 because of World War I, 1942–45 because of World War II, and 2020 in response to the COVID-19 pandemic.
+There was no fair in 1917–18 due to World War I, 1942–45 due to World War II, and 2020 in response to the COVID-19 pandemic.

-In 1954, the fair's name was changed to the Southern California Exposition and San Diego County Fair.
-In 1970, this was shortened to the Southern California Exposition.
-The fair was again renamed in 1984 to the Del Mar Fair, which lasted until 2002 when the name San Diego County Fair was reinstated.
-It is sometimes still referred to as the "Del Mar Fair" by locals.
+The fair has been known by various names during its history: The San Diego County Fair from 1880 to 1953 and from 2002 to present; the Southern California Exposition and San Diego County Fair from 1954 to 1969; the Southern California Exposition from 1970 to 1982; and the Del Mar Fair from 1983 through 2001.

 After visiting farm animals at the fair in 2019, a 2-year-old boy died and three others were sickened but not hospitalized; they had contracted pathogenic E. coli, and the child had developed a kidney infection.

 Fairest of the Fair

 From 1936 through 2003 the fair included a beauty pageant.
 The winner was originally called Queen of the Fair; in 1947 the title was changed to Fairest of the Fair.
 The winner and her "court of lovelies" were featured at the fair and in public appearances throughout the year.
-In 2004 the pageant was discontinued due to high costs and legal wrangling over a disqualified entry in 2003.
+In 2004 the pageant was discontinued due to high costs and legal wrangling over a disqualified entry in 2003 involving Raquel Rusing.
 Most Memorable Contestant was 1979 Marlene Rosas of El Cajon, and the best known winner of the Fairest of the Fair pageant was the late 1958 winner, a La Jolla High School student named Raquel Tejada, better known as actress Raquel Welch (1940-2023).